makersacademy/bowling-challenge/README.md

 How to use
 -----
-To download and run the tests just:
+To download and run the tests just

 ```
 $ git clone git@github.com:kateloschinina/bowling-challenge.git
 $ cd bowling-challenge
 $ open index.html
 ```
-Or alternatively you can go to online version of the website:
+Or alternatively you can go to [online version of the website](https://kateloschinina-bowling.herokuapp.com/)
-[heroku link to be inserted]

 The usage of the app is rather self-explanatory, please see the screenshot below.
-You can either pick up the scores you want or to use random score generator.
+You can either pick the scores you want or use random rolls generator.

 ![Imgur](http://i.imgur.com/6msNMp7.png)